DiamondHandsQuant/polymarket_agent/docs/issues/14-selection-routing-orchestrator.md

-## Issue 14: Centralized selection → Chroma → routing to bots
+## Issue 14: Centralized selection → Chroma → routing to bots - ✅ COMPLETED

 ### Summary
 Introduce a single orchestration flow that selects markets once, persists to cache/Chroma, then routes markets to the three bots based on config-driven policies.